lena-larionova/docs.konghq.com/app/gateway/2.6.x/install-and-run/debian.md

 ## Install

-You can install Gateway by downloading an installation package or using our `apt` repository.
+You can install Gateway by downloading an installation package or using our APT repository.

 {% navtabs %}
 {% navtab Install with packages %}